Building the Best PC for Rocket League

 Power Supply: EVGA SuperNOVA 650 G+

 4K 60 FPS / 1440p 100 FPS [High Settings] Rocket League Build ($1300)

 The best part of this particular build is that—not only does it become a monster for 1440p, never dipping below 110 FPS—but it happily handles everything you throw at it in Rocket League at 4K, too.
 As an aside, if you're really wanting to see big FPS numbers: in viewing benchmarks for this guide, I don't think I saw the 1660 Ti drop below 190 FPS at 1080p, with the average getting into the 210 FPS region.
 So it suffices to say that, for Rocket League, you're getting a bit of a monster with this build.

-To finish the system off with a little more single-core performance, we have now switched to Intel with their i5-9600K.
-Finally, to give the system some zip, we've gone for a 500GB M.2 SSD to complement the big 2TB SSD for storage.
+To finish the system off with a little more single-core performance, we have now switched to the 3rd generation of AMD Ryzen with the 3600X.
+Finally, to give you some room to play, we've doubled the storage space to 2TB.

 Graphics Card: GTX 1660 Ti